 Wash your hands, then dip your clean hands into your honey jar or whatever other receptacle you’re using to store your honey.

 Spread a thin layer of honey all over your dry face.
 Depending on how thick your honey is, this may be somewhere between a teaspoon or two.
 Actual amount is not that important, just make sure that all of your face is covered with honey.
 If your honey is particularly thick, you can add a little bit of water to help it spread easier.
 (To make it easier to spread the next time, you may also want to liquify it by gently warming it in some water on your stovetop before you try applying it again.)

-After you’ve applied your honey, you want to let it sit on your face for a while.
-When I haven’t left myself much time, I’ll often only let it sit for five minutes or less.
-Put the honey on before brushing your teeth, then you can brush your teeth, floss, and do whatever else you need to do before you rinse off the honey.
-When I have more time, though, I like to let the honey rest on my face for more like twenty minutes.
-If I get busy with something, I will sometimes leave it on for an hour or more.
-I have never noticed that my skin suffers from long application–if anything, I think it particularly enjoys the longer treatments.
+After you’ve applied your honey, you want to let it sit on your face for a little while.
+When I haven’t left myself much time, I’ll often only let it sit for a minute or two.
+When I plan ahead well, I instead leave it on for more like five or ten minutes.
+Longer is fine, too.
 I recommend experimenting to see what you prefer.
 I haven’t noticed any downside to letting the honey sit on my skin for an extended period of time, so feel free to leave the honey on your face for as long as you want.
 Unless you’re sweating or it’s particularly hot, the honey should just sit on your face without dripping, so for the most part you should just be able to go about your normal activities while the honey is on your face.